 - Copy of your most current high school transcripts.

-- Two (2) recommendation letters from teachers/counselors demonstrating your academic capabilities.
+- Two (2) recommendation letters from current Math and Science teachers demonstrating your academic capabilities.

 - 500 words or less explaining "How do you plan to contribute to the future of Alaska?".